 The IB diploma subjects are examined by a combination of continuous coursework (Internal Assessments) and written examinations at the end of the two-year programme.
 Internally assessed work usually accounts for a minimum of 20% of the final grade in a subject.
 The modes of Internal Assessments are used to evaluate both the content and the process of academic achievement and include portfolios, essays, practical work, oral presentations and oral commentaries.

 Each examined subject is graded on a scale of 1 (minimum) to 7 (maximum).
-In order to be awarded the diploma, a student must meet defined standards and conditions, including a minimum total of 24 points (based on the notion that a grade 4 represents passing grade) and the satisfactory completion of the three diploma requirements; TOK, EE and CAS activities.
+To be awarded the diploma, a student must meet defined standards and conditions, including a minimum total of 24 points (based on the notion that grade 4 represents a passing grade) and the satisfactory completion of the three diploma requirements; TOK, EE and CAS activities.